lidofinance/lido-improvement-proposals/LIPS/lip-33.md

 5. Top-up is applied on CL and gets withdrawn
 6. If the amount of the top-up that was just withdrawn fits into `[max_reported_validator_balance * (100% - MIN_WITHDRAWAL_RATIO), max_reported_validator_balance]` Node Operator's bond will be penalized for `max_reported_validator_balance - topup_amount`

-Alternatively, the simmilar case can happen when the validator should have been penalized because `exit_balance < max_reported_validator_balance`, but there was a top-up with the `amount > max_reported_validator_balance`, and this top-up withdrawal is used as a withdrawal proof.
+Alternatively, the similar case can happen when the validator should have been penalized because `exit_balance < max_reported_validator_balance`, but there was a top-up with the `amount > max_reported_validator_balance`, and this top-up withdrawal is used as a withdrawal proof.
 In this the losses are for the protocol and not Node Operator since the penalty that should have been applied is not applied.

 > The new issue does not apply to the old 0x01 CSM.